 It's funny how it seems so simple to create a well-functioning website, but actually taking the steps to put it into motion can be a huge task.
 There's so much to think about, so many details to look into.
 And while separate details might look great on their own, they can be quite messy as a whole.

 As a tour or activity provider, the main purpose of your website is to be a platform for customers to purchase their activities with you.
 For this reason, your website should not only be easy to navigate, finding the place to make the purchase should be obvious and completely hassle-free.
-That's why today, we're going to go over some mistakes that make your customer's booking process more complicated than it needs to be.
+That's why today, we're going to go over some "book now" button mistakes that make your customer's booking process more complicated than it needs to be.